-Additionally, Yu-Ting is the recipient of the 2015 Valeri Canady Foundation Scholarship in clarinet performance and the 2017 Outstanding Alumni Award of Taiwan Chapter Society of Peabody Conservatory Alumni.
-Awarded fellowships by the highly reputable Norfolk New Music Workshop (2019) and LUCERNE Festival Academy (2020), Yu-Ting’s exceptional and remarkable performance on contemporary music is unparalleled in the field of her work.
-She is also the artist-in-residence of 2020 “Stars of Tiding” O-Bank Education Foundation, and will be giving her solo recital in Taiwan this September.
+Additionally, Yu-Ting is the recipient of the Valeri Canady Foundation Scholarship in clarinet performance 2015 and the Outstanding Alumni Award of Taiwan Chapter Society of Peabody Conservatory Alumni 2017.
+Awarded fellowships by the highly reputable Norfolk New Music Workshop 2019 and LUCERNE Festival Academy 2020 has established her as a prominent voice for contemporary music in the clarinet world.
+She is also the artist-in-residence of 2020 “Stars of Tiding” O- Bank Education Foundation.

 As a composer, her composition “Haya- for Solo Clarinet and Electronics” was selected by the 2016 Electronic Music Midwest Festival and the 2018 New York City Electroacoustic Music Festival.
 She was invited to be the presenter of TEDx Talk to perform and share her composition process of her piece “Haya”.
 Her commissioned piece “Meditation- for Solo Violin, Pre-recorded Piano and Electronics” by Taiwan Chapter Society of Peabody Alumni had its world premiere at the National Concert Hall in Taipei.

-A native of Taipei, Taiwan, Yu-Ting received a Master’s degree at Peabody Institute of the Johns Hopkins University, where she studied with Steven E. Barta.
-She also holds a Doctoral degree from Stony Brook University under the guidance of Alan R. Kay.
+A native of Taipei, Taiwan, Yu-Ting received two master’s degrees from Peabody Institute of the Johns Hopkins University and Manhattan School of Music, where she studied with Steven E. Barta and David Krakauer.
+She also holds a doctoral degree from Stony Brook University under the guidance of Alan R. Kay.
 She is currently the B-flat/ Bass clarinetist with the Brooklyn Chamber Orchestra.